tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 3. Now there are three main components to syslog-ng configuration tool.
  - Port that syslog-ng tool should be listening to
- - Filtering out logs from the service
+ - Filtering out logs from the docker service
+ - Storing logs to a specific path

 Append the following at the bottom of the file before the last line `@include "/etc/syslog-ng/conf.d/*.conf"`